SensesProject/extreme-events/src/assets/text/en.md

 Exposure projections for tropical cyclones are rather conservative, as we only consider the hurricane-force winds but neither storm surges nor heavy precipitation, both typically co-occurring phenomena in a tropical cyclone.

-+++ cat-tropical-cyclone climate

-In contrast to the earlier examples, projections for tropical cyclones are driven by a single impact model.
-However, for every climate model and warming level, 100 runs of possible tropical cyclones were executed.

 +++ cat-tropical-cyclone impact

+In contrast to the events discussed so far, projections for tropical cyclones are driven by a single impact model.
+However, for every climate model and warming level, @!V2(100 runs of possible tropical cyclones) were executed.
 Unsurprisingly, these runs project similar outcomes.
-Therefore, we can attribute most of the model spread to climate models.
+Therefore, we can attribute most of the model spread to @!V1(climate models).

 +++ conclusion